hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 done
 ```

-Here `$1` is my only positional parameter and is my sequence. **However**, this script is not written with best practices.
+Here `$1` is our only positional parameter and is our sequence. **However**, this script is not written with best practices.
 It should actually look like this.

 ```bash
 #!/bin/bash